 What is an anxiety disorder?

 An anxiety disorder is characterised by a disabling fear which interferes in the conduct of life.
-Most anxiety conditions have been given a specific diagnostic criterion at some point, be that social anxiety, generalised anxiety or specific phobia.
+Most anxiety conditions have been given a specific diagnostic criterion, such as; social anxiety, generalised anxiety or specific phobia.
 But diagnostic criteria are not really what an anxiety disorder is.

 Anxiety is a normal response that everyone experiences from time to time when they have to:

 The anxiety, often more appropriately ‘apprehension’ in these situations, is appropriate and functional.
-Apprehension causes us to prepare in whatever way we can: study harder, brace ourselves, or talk the situation through (known as intellectualising).
+Apprehension causes us to prepare in whatever way we can: study harder, brace ourselves, or talk the situation through.

 Developing an Anxiety disorder

-Sometimes we can’t take control of our apprehension and we get a full anxiety response.
-This means our ‘Flight – flight – freeze’ responses becomes activated and we respond in inappropriate ways: becoming paralysed with fear, running away or attacking.
+Sometimes we can’t take control of our apprehension and we get anxiety.
+This means our ‘Flight – flight – freeze’ responses becomes activated.
+When this is activated we often respond in inappropriate ways: becoming paralysed with fear, running away or attacking.

-- On-going life stress – too many stressful things going on in life for too long: moving house, a bereavement, a job change, poor sleep, overbearing boss etc.
+1. On-going life stress – Too many stressful things going on in life for too long: moving house, a bereavement, a job change, poor sleep, overbearing boss etc.

-- Surprise – Not being able to prepare for or having the wrong type of preparation for something difficult can cause traumatic learning, these are particularly bad when the person’s identity is challenged, as with unexpected criticism or job loss.
+2. Surprise – Not being able to prepare for or having the wrong type of preparation for something difficult can cause traumatic learning.
+Traumatic learning is particularly bad when the person’s identity is challenged, as with unexpected criticism or job loss.

-These often lead to a fear that we cannot cope with such situations in the future and as such a pattern of avoidance is established, this then becomes subject to a process called ‘generalisation’.
+These often lead to a fear that we cannot cope with such situations in the future.
+As such a pattern of avoidance is established, this then becomes subject to a process called ‘generalisation’.

 Generalisation